Thursday, February 18, 2021

 An aerial photo of Bennington Curve in the early 1950's.

-The train would be traveling from left to right.
+The Red Arrow would be traveling from left to right.

 Image Retrieved From: Penn Pilot

 Engineer Billig was no longer in control as the devilish physics of disaster took ahold of the train.
-Both engines were lifted off the rails and sent skidding across adjacent tracks before sliding down 150 feet to the bottom of a steep embankment.
+Both engines were lifted off the rails like toys and sent skidding across adjacent tracks before sliding down the steep embankment on the outside of the curve.
 Five cars immediately behind the engines followed suit, crumpling like aluminum cans as they tumbled down the slope.

 When everything came to a stop, only three of the fourteen cars remained on the rails.
 Passengers and crew uninjured in the wreck set about rescuing others still trapped in the mangled cars.
 Many would have to wait for rescuers with torches and heavy machinery to free them.
 For others, all that could be done was to console them in their final moments.